yom79/Neighborhood-Map/README.md

 This project introduces favorite neighborhood hangouts in Tokyo and some distant places that my dog Ren recommends to other dogs/dog owners.

 ### Getting Started
-*Data.json needs to be hosted on a local webserver to be loaded using $.getJSON.* Access the app via the local server.
-When you are done, simply close the browser.
+Access the app on Github (https://yom79.github.io/Neighborhood-Map/).

 ### Changes from Last Submission
 * Markers are now created once, and displayed/hidden as needed.
 Markers now bounces 3 times, rather than 3 seconds